zaiisao/Documentation/en/Video/screensharing_web.md

 - Video conference: the speaker can share an image of a local file, web page, or presentation with other users in the channel.
 - Online class: the teacher can share slides or notes with students.

+Ensure that you understand how to [start a call](../../en/Video/start_call_web.md) or [start a live broadcast](../../en/Video/start_live_web.md).

 ## Working principles

 Screen sharing on the web client is enabled by creating a screen-sharing stream.
+To enable screen sharing, you need to set relevant attributes when creating the stream.
+The web browser asks you to select which screens to share.
+The attribute settings are different in different browsers.

 - If you publish the screen-sharing stream only, set `video` as `false`, and `screen` as `true` when creating a stream.
 - If you publish both the local video stream and your screen-sharing stream, you need to create two client objects:
   - A client object for sending the local stream: Set `video` as `true` and `screen` as `false`.
   - A client object for sending the screen-sharing stream: Set `video` as false and `screen` as true.

-## Implementation

-Ensure that you understand how to [start a call](../../en/Video/start_call_web.md) or [start a live broadcast](../../en/Video/start_live_web.md).

-To enable screen sharing, you need to set relevant attributes when creating the video stream.
-The web browser asks you to select which screens to share.
-The attribute settings are different in different browsers.

-### <a name="chrome"></a>Screen sharing on Google Chrome
+## <a name="chrome"></a>Screen sharing on Google Chrome

-#### Screen sharing without the Google Chrome extension
+### Screen sharing without the Google Chrome extension

 To share the screen on Chrome, simply set `video` as `false`, and `screen` as `true` when creating a stream.